 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This paranormal romance is a paperback edition that was published by Zebra on September 1, 2008 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include What a Dragon Should Know, Last Dragon Standing, About a Dragon, The Dragon Who Loved Me, How to Drive a Dragon Crazy, Supernatural, Light My Fire, Feel the Burn
+Other books by this author which I have reviewed include What a Dragon Should Know, Last Dragon Standing, About a Dragon, The Dragon Who Loved Me, How to Drive a Dragon Crazy, Supernatural, Light My Fire, Feel the Burn

 First in the Dragon Kin paranormal romance series.